 You’ll need to think about where you’re going to make your photo gift idea.
 You’ll be working with spray paint, plus your project needs to stay undisturbed for a couple of days.

 You’re going to need your photos too.
-You can use Canva to edit your photos and print them onto bright white paper if you’re tech-challenged like I am.
-(Did I mention it’s free?)
+You can use Canva (it’s free!) to edit your photos and print them onto bright white paper if you’re tech-challenged.

 💡 Pro tip: Try out different layouts of your photos.
 Once you find the winner, take a picture with your smartphone.
 It’s easy to forget once you start the project.
 (Coming from someone who can’t always remember what she had for breakfast.)